AnjeloPeiris711/Windows-For-Hacking/Whois/README.md

 In order to resolve the ‘whois’ not recognized, we need to manually install a Whois program.

 Let’s do it.
 After installation and adding path, It will work on any version of Windows

+### Please follow these steps to use the "Whois" tool 😯

+Step 1: [Download Whois Program](https://learn.microsoft.com/en-us/sysinternals/downloads/whois) from Microsoft’s site.